 In a nutshell, if you wear a hole in them, we will replace them free of charge, for life.
 Our socks are guaranteed to be the most comfortable, durable and best fitting socks you can buy.
-If for some reason you are dissatisfied with your purchase, visit our Unconditional Lifetime Guarantee page to download our warranty form.
+If for some reason you are dissatisfied with your purchase, visit our Unconditional Lifetime Guarantee and fill out our online warranty form.

 What does your warranty cover?

 Basically anything and everything.
 If they are not the most comfortable, durable, best fitting socks you have ever owned return them to us for another pair.
 Things that generally are not covered—disappeared in the dryer, the dog ate them, too close to camp fire, theft by friend or foe, etc., etc. However all claims made in good faith will be considered.
 Please note, socks purchased as seconds or irregulars are not covered by our warranty.